-Julie Ahringer PhD FMedSci, Wellcome Senior Research Fellow, Member of the Genetics Department
+Julie Ahringer PhD FMedSci, Wellcome Trust Senior Research Fellow, Professor of Genetics and Genomics, Member of the Department of Genetics

 • Chen RA-J, Down TA, Stempor P, Chen QB, Egelhofer TA, Hillier LW, Jeffers TE and Ahringer J (2013) The landscape of RNA polymerase II transcription initiation in C. elegans reveals enhancer and promoter architectures, Genome Research 8, 1339-47